-Adobe launched new Corporate Responsibility web pages featuring these and other videos to showcase its philanthropic reach and effectiveness in providing positive change in various communities countrywide.
-Upon the launch, Dharmapalan’s documentary (International Boulevard) was featured on Mashable, introduced by the video we produced for Adobe.
-It received thousands of views within days, and just as many social shares.
+Upon the launch, Dharmapalan’s documentary, International Boulevard, was featured on Mashable, introduced by the video we produced for Adobe.
+It received thousands of views within days and just as many social shares.

-The rest of the video series has received thousands of views on Adobe.com.
-Internally, the reception to the approach has been acknowledged and embraced throughout the company.
+Internally, the reception to the approach has been acknowledged and embraced throughout Adobe.
 Employees are downloading the videos to use at town halls, employee meetings, new hire orientations, customer presentations, career fairs, and board meetings.